LucaNerlich/adobe-home-automation/README.md

     1. index.html references the scripts and stylesheets.
     2. Everything runs self-contained when served from an HTTP server

-> Run pre built '/assignment' artifacts
+> Run pre-built '/assignment' artifacts

 1. `$ npm run serve-prod`
-    1. This uses EsBuild built-in http server to 'serve' the built files.
+    1. This uses esbuild built-in HTTP server to 'serve' the built files.
     2. The path is hardcoded to `/assignment` to where I've manually copied the latest built artifacts

 ## Documentation

+> Production Artifacts

 - Entry-file Html: `assignment/index.html`
 - Entry-file Scripts: `assignment/index.js`
+- Entry-file Stylesheets: `assignment/index.css`

+This project uses [esbuild](https://esbuild.github.io/) to bundle and transpile the typescript code into a single, portable `index.js`.
+This script is being referenced by the `index.html`, which additionally loads all stylesheets via a single `index.css`.
+I've opted out of adding any SASS Plugins to keep this setup as simple as possible.

+The app is broken down into three main sections.

+-

 ### Demo Content